open-pioneer/trails-starter/docs/reference/Package.md

 ## Introduction

-This document specifies the structural requirements for an open pioneer package in the source directory.
+This document specifies the structural requirements for a Trails package in the source directory.

 > This specification applies to both apps and "normal" packages.
 > Apps are simply packages that expose a web component: they may use all package features such as services etc.